-DAY 1: The trip starts at Grant Village in Yellowstone National Park late in the afternoon.
+The trip starts at Grant Village in Yellowstone National Park late in the afternoon.
 Set up camp and get to know your trip mates.
 Over supper share expectations for the upcoming days.
 There are several options for activities in Yellowstone National Park, which your Wilderness Inquiry staff will share with you.

-DAY 2: After a hearty camp breakfast take off for a sightseeing tour of Yellowstone.
+After a hearty camp breakfast take off for a sightseeing tour of Yellowstone.
 Get acquainted with some of Yellowstone’s geothermal activity at the Midway Geyser Basin.
 Take in the vibrant colors of Grand Prismatic Spring and other hot springs in the area.
 Choose a hiking option for the afternoon that could include Fairy Falls, Mystic Falls or Old Faithful!

-DAY 3: Paddle with the group in a 24-foot Voyageur Canoes on the west thumb of Yellowstone Lake.
-Head up the western shore looking for elk and osprey.
-Don't forget to look for a unique view of the geysers from the water!
-Enjoy a picnic lunch along the lake and prepare for an afternoon hike.
+Enjoy a picnic lunch and rock skipping along the lake shore before preparing for an afternoon hike.
 One option could include Lonestar Geyser.
 Nearly as predictable as Old Faithful, this geyser is off the beaten path in the midst of a beautiful forest.

-DAY 4: Begin the day at the Mud Volcanoes where acid and hot water are turning the earth into roiling mud pots.
+Begin the day at the Mud Volcanoes where acid and hot water are turning the earth into roiling mud pots.
 Travel through beautiful Hayden Valley to look for bison, wolves, and bears.
 Finally, drive to the "Grand Canyon" of Yellowstone where there are breathtaking views of the upper and lower falls.

-DAY 5: Today tour a mix of unique areas in Yellowstone.
+Today tour a mix of unique areas in Yellowstone.
 There are many hiking options that include exploring geothermal features, waterfalls, and forests!
 After a tasty lunch, enjoy a swim in the Firehole River.
 Enjoy one last evening relaxing around the campfire and taking in the beauty of the night sky.